 Change in civilian population

-Any change in the population of UKAF from one year to the next will be reflected in civilian population of England and Wales – those joining and leaving the UKAF will create a resulting inflow and outflow between UKAF and the civilian population.
+Any change in the population of UKAF from one year to the next will be reflected in the civilian populations of England and Wales – those joining and leaving UKAF will create a resulting inflow and outflow between UKAF and the civilian population.

 This flow between the UKAF population and the civilian population must also take account of UKAF serving overseas if they are usually resident in England and Wales.